Requirements to Adopt in Colorado

-These questions are some of the most frequently asked in regards to the requirements for adopting a child in Colorado:
+Below, you will find some of the most frequently asked questions in regards to the requirements for adopting a child in Colorado:

 No. You can be either single or married and adopt a child in Colorado.
 However, if you’re married you must petition to adopt with your spouse.